 - Rosa Spier, Harpist.
 Assistant subtitles translator (Dutch-English).

 - Technical articles published in Byte, 80 Micro, Kilobaud, Desktop Computing, The Alternate Source, The Color Computer Magazine, Programmer, Opinion-80, Software Critique, Dynamic Color News, The Rainbow, UnderColor, ID Systems, Data Capture Systems Reseller, Consumer Goods Manufacturer, Retail Systems Reseller, Retail Info Systems News, RFID Update, Slashdot, Convenience Store News.
 Special supplements, white papers and web texts written for IBM, Microsoft, Digital Equipment, Sensormatic, JD Edwards, VI&A, Dun & Bradstreet/DataQuest, RFCode, and other corporations.

 - Book reviews, music articles, opinion pieces, and feature stories published since 1964 in various newspapers and magazines, including The Idea, The Northfield Common, Burlington Free Press, Barre-Montpelier Times-Argus, Consorting, ARTSletter, Northfield News, Trentonian, Trenton Magazine, others.
 Numerous publications with Internet media.

 - Letters to the editor have appeared in many publications including Time, the New York Times, and Salon.

 - Articles and interviews on Erzsébet Báthory have appeared in Requiem: archives du vampirisme and The Bloodcult: The Magazine for Dark Souls and Vampire Lovers, and other publications (see photographs, above).

-Recent Featured Interviews and Reviews (email for list of earlier stories, or see source markup for this page):
+Some Featured Interviews and Reviews (email for list of 70 earlier stories, or see source markup for this page):